-I retired from my full-time role as a public finance professional and civil servant in Westminster in 2019, after 18 years' local government experience including as Chief Finance Officer and 19 years' central government experience in Benefits Agency, DWP, Foreign and Commonwealth Office, MOD, and Dept. for Education within an NDPB.
+Christina retired from her full-time role as a public finance professional and civil servant in Westminster in 2019, after 18 years' local government experience including as Chief Finance Officer and 19 years' central government experience in Benefits Agency, DWP, Foreign and Commonwealth Office, MOD, and Dept. for Education within an NDPB.

-I then set up my own company, Ethikos Consulting Ltd, and my main activity is as a learning coach for Apprenticeships for two accounting bodies, the Chartered Institute of Public Finance and Accountancy, at L7, and the Association of Accounting Technicians at L3 and L4.
+Christina then set up my own company, Ethikos Consulting Ltd, and my main activity is as a learning coach for Apprenticeships for two accounting bodies, the Chartered Institute of

+Public Finance and Accountancy, at L7, and the Association of Accounting Technicians at L3 and L4.

-I moved for work to Fleet in Hampshire in 2004 as a single parent when my son Robert was 7.
+Christina moved for work to Fleet in Hampshire in 2004 as a single parent when her son Robert was 7.
 He went to Church Crookham Juniors and then Court Moor School in Fleet.
 Unfortunately, my son has recently passed away aged 23.

-I stood down as a non-executive/Trustee for CIPFA after 9 years in 2019 and served on the Members & Students Board, Audit Board, and Standards Board.
-I am currently a non-executive/Trustee for the AAT, commencing in 2012, and have served as Vice Chair Resources Board, Vice Chair Audit Board, Chair, Learning and Development Board and currently Chair for another year of the Audit Board since 2019.
+Christina stood down as a non-executive/Trustee for CIPFA after 9 years in 2019 and served on the Members & Students Board, Audit Board, and Standards Board.
+She is currently a non-executive/Trustee for the AAT, commencing in 2012, and has served as Vice Chair Resources Board, Vice Chair Audit Board, Chair, Learning and Development Board and currently Chair for another year of the Audit Board since 2019.

-I remain active as a volunteer with CIPFA and am about to start my 4th year as President of CIPFA South West Region and remain a member of several Technical Panels.

-I enjoy being a member of the David Lloyd club in Farnham, and really enjoy my swimming and Pilates classes.
+Christina remains active as a volunteer with CIPFA and is about to start her 5th year as President of CIPFA South West Region and remain a member of several Technical Panels.
+Christina enjoys being a member of the David Lloyd club in Farnham, and really enjoys her swimming and Pilates classes.

-I also sponsor a young man at University in Malawi, following an expedition adventure I undertook celebrating my 60th birthday, and being introduced to a secondary school in a poor area in Malawi, called the Rainbow Hope School.
+Christina also sponsors a young man at University in Malawi, following an expedition adventure she undertook celebrating a large birthday, and being introduced to a secondary school in a poor area in Malawi, called the Rainbow Hope School.